PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 Many PX4 drones use brushless motors that are driven by the flight controller via an Electronic Speed Controller (ESC) (the ESC converts a signal from the flight controller to an appropriate level of power delivered to the motor).

-PX4 supports ESCs that take a PWM input or use the ESC *OneShot* standard.
+PX4 supports ESCs that take a PWM input, ESCs that use the ESC *OneShot* standard, UAVCAN ESCs, PCA9685 ESC (via I2C), and some UART ESCs (from Yuneec).
 At time of writing PX4 does not support the *DShot* protocol.

 For more information see:
 * [ESC Calibration](../advanced_config/esc_calibration.md)